Sugar cookies on a glass plate. There are two decorated stars on top.

 1. Use less baking soda or baking powder, as these ingredients are what makes baked goods rise.

-2. Next is to place the uncooked sugar cookies in the freezer for 20-30 minutes before they go in the oven.
+2. Next is to place the uncooked sugar cookies in the freezer before they go into the oven.

 2 eggs